kamalkannan79/InventoryCheckerBOT/README.md

 ---
-#step 5 : Start the application
+# Step 5 : Start the application
 Navigate to start.bat and double click on it launch.